 The rest of the paper is organised as follows.
-Section 2 provides an overview of structured overlays.
-Sections 3 and 4 discuss the techniques used to achieve dependability and performance in MSPastry.
+Section 2 provides an overview of structured overlays focusing on Pastry.
+Sections 3 and 4 discuss the techniques used to achieve dependability and performance in MSPastry, respectively.
 The experiments are described in Section 5 and we conclude in Section 6.